How to Scrape Zillow: Using Code and No Code Approaches

 1. Sign up or log in to your ScrapeHero Cloud account.

-4. You need to add the Zillow search results url for a specific search query(for example, zip code or location) to start the scraper.
+4. To scrape the details, you need to provide the Zillow search results URL for a specific search query.

-7. The scraper will start fetching data for your queries, and you can track its progress under the Jobs tab.
+6. The scraper will start fetching data for your queries, and you can track its progress under the Projects tab.

-Uses cases of Zillow Housing Data
+Uses Cases of Zillow Housing Data

-Real Estate Investment Strategy
+• Real Estate Investment Strategy

 Data scraped from Zillow for a particular location or zip code, such as average property prices, historical data on property values, and neighborhood characteristics, can help investors identify potential areas for profitable investment.